2024

 Since this is a less concrete question that does not deal with a specified aspect of technical writing, it gives you much flexibility in answering it.
 So use it to your advantage to build your image.

-2. What Do You Understand By Technical Writing?
+2. What do you understand by Technical Writing?

 Being a technical writer is not as simple as it sounds.